harshnisar/al-folio/_posts/2022-4-03-why-govtech-poor-ux.md

 ---
 layout: post
-title: "Noting #2: Why Government Technology UX is Poor and the Role of Product Managers
+title: "Noting #2: Why Government Technology UX is Poor and the Role of Product Managers"
 date: 2022-4-3
 description: On Product Management in Government and why Government Technology often has poor UX
 categories: